larlequin/PandocAcademic/readme.md

 A [Sublime Text 2](http://www.sublimetext.com/2) plugin to handle [Pandoc](http://johnmacfarlane.net/pandoc/).
 The plugin proposes:
-sinta

 - a syntax highlighting tool associated with two dark color themes,
 - different snippets to quickly add Pandoc functions
-- a convertion tool to transform a Pandoc file to HTML, DocX, PDF and Beamer documents.
+- a conversion tool to transform a Pandoc file to HTML, DocX, PDF and Beamer documents.

 Based on the [Pandoc Render pluging](https://github.com/jclement/SublimePandoc).

+## Version ##

+Plugin version: v1.1 -- Automatically launch the file-associated program after the compilation.

 ## Installation ##